dnlrsr/subarr/README.md

 > ### 🔗 **Fork Notice**
 >
-> This is a fork of [derekantrican/subarr](https://github.com/derekantrican/subarr).
-I will continue to implement features when they fit my needs.
+> This is/was a fork of [derekantrican/subarr](https://github.com/derekantrican/subarr).
+After refactoring this will be an indipendet app.

 ---